Paul Mercurio

 Paul Joseph Mercurio (born 31 March 1963) is an Australian actor, choreographer, dancer, TV presenter and politician.
-Mercurio is best known for his lead role in the 1992 film Strictly Ballroom and his role as a judge on TV series Dancing with the Stars.
+Mercurio is best known for his lead role in the 1992 film Strictly Ballroom and his role as a judge on the TV series Dancing with the Stars.

 He has been an Australian Labor Party member of the Victorian Legislative Assembly since 2022, representing the electorate of Hastings.

 Early life

-Mercurio was born in Swan Hill, Victoria in March 1963, his father was American character actor and boxer Gus Mercurio.
+Mercurio was born in Swan Hill, Victoria in March 1963; his father was an American character actor and boxer Gus Mercurio.
 Paul began ballet at nine.
-When his parents separated in 1969, he moved to Perth, Western Australia with his mother, where he grew up in housing commissions and attended John Curtin Senior High School, now known as John Curtin College of the Arts where there is a theatre named after him.
+When his parents separated in 1969, he moved to Perth, Western Australia, with his mother, where he grew up in housing commission properties.
+He attended John Curtin Senior High School, now known as John Curtin College of the Arts, where there is a theatre named after him.
 He credits his theatre arts teacher for inspiring him to follow his dream.
 Mercurio focused on acting during his high school years but after he graduated, he caught the Indian Pacific train from Perth back to Melbourne where he studied at the Australian Ballet School.

 By the age of 19 in 1982, he was Principal Dancer with the Sydney Dance Company—a position he held for ten years.
 During this time, he was commissioned to choreograph six works performed by the company.